 10 am – If we are still doing school, we’ll break for a small walk to check the mail.
 This is our time to stretch our legs and take time to walk away and let our brains rest.
 Then if we have more to do we sit down with a snack and finish our work before lunch.

 I’m being honest here.
-Some days this routine goes right out the window and nothing happens expect I sit on my butt drinking coffee and probably reading a book because sometimes those kind of days are needed.
+Some days this routine goes right out the window and nothing happens except I sit on my butt drinking coffee and probably reading a book because sometimes those kinds of days are needed.